insightsengineering/rtables/devguide.md

 `content_table` - Get the content table from a `TableTree` object

+`row_values` - retrieve the values from a `TableRow` object (as a list).

 `obj_fmt` - a general accessor which retrieves the format associated with any supported object

 `obj_label` - a general accessor which retrieves the label associated with any supported object.
 NOTE - some care is needed here there are currently too many concepts of label in some cases.

+`tree_pos` - retrieve the position within the full tree for the current node

+`is_content_pos` - Is the current object (table, row) part of the *content* of another node.

+# Formats

+Formats are specified by character values or functions in a way that is backwards compatible.
+For currently supported string formats call `list_rcell_format_labels()`.
+Formats are modelled in the S4 framework with the `FormatSpec` class union, which can take `NULL`, character values, or functions.

+- `obj_fmt` - get (/set) the format of associated with an individual object

+- `set_fmt_recursive` - recursively set the format of an object and any content/children  of the object that.
+By default, only children/content with no format (ie `NULL` receive the format, `override=TRUE` causes existing formats to be overridden as well.

 # Getting the Tabulation You Want